neverfap-deluxe/nfd-api/content/guide/INTRO-introduction-to-the-neverfap-deluxe-guide.md

 We’re not here to fight ourselves any longer.

-We’re here to understand who we are, what we have to do to change, as well as how we can improve as people.
+We’re here to understand who we are, what we have to do to change, as well as understand how we can improve as people.